ChrisO98/Capstone_GOPHR_ROS/README.md

 Make sure to enable UART2 and SPI on the Raspberry Pi 4 with Ubuntu

-This repository handles the top portion of GOPHR
-The bottom portion of GOPHR (chassis) was not handled by me.
+This repository handles the top portion of GOPHR; The bottom portion of GOPHR (chassis) was not handled by me.